jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 If you see a "mute" icon above a user, it means that person cannot hear you.
 Either they have muted you, soloed one or more users not including you, or have set your fader in their mix to zero.

-Users are listed left to right in the order that they connect.
-You can change the sort order using the Edit option in the application menu.
+Users usually appear left-to-right in the order that they connect.
+You can sort instead by name, instrument, group, or city using the View menu.

 ### Grp button